 Below I’ve summarised the best times of year to see these creatures depending on if you’re wanting to swim with turtles or see baby turtles hatching.

-If you want to swim with turtles in Tulum, you can do this at any time of year as there are several spots in Tulum where the turtles persist all year.
+If you want to swim with turtles in Tulum then you can do this at any time of year as there are several spots in Tulum where the turtles persist all year.

-The best time to swim with turtles is during the summer months from May to October as this is nesting season so there will be more turtles in the area during this time.
+The summer months from May to October is turtle nesting season so there will be more turtles in the area during this time.

 The best time of year to see baby turtles hatching in Tulum is between May and October as this is when the turtles return to Tulum to lay their eggs.